Acellera/quantumbind_rbfe/README.md

 ## Prerequisites

 QuantumBind-RBFE can be run via [Acellera-ATM](https://github.com/Acellera/atm) and [HTMD](https://software.acellera.com/htmd/index.html), Acellera's molecular modeling environment.
-Ensure that you have both repositories installed and properly configured to execute the provided scripts and workflows.
+Please make sure that you have both repositories installed and properly configured to execute the scripts and workflows.

 ## References